Cybersecurity

 Secure Your Wi-Fi Networks

 Connecting to an unsecured network allows hackers to steal your info.
 Only using secure and encrypted Wi-Fi networks will prevent the Service Set Identifier (SSID) from being broadcast.
 You can set up the Wi-Fi to deter employees from knowing the password.
 You can also set up a separate network for guests if you want to open Wi-Fi for customers.
-Guests should have different Wi-Fi access than employees to prevent unwanted people from joining your private business Wi-Fi network.
+Guests should have Wi-Fi access different from that of employees to prevent unwanted people from joining your private business Wi-Fi network.

 Strengthen your Wi-Fi encryption to keep intruders out of your system.
 The types of Wi-Fi protection systems often used are the following: WEP or Wired Equivalent Privacy is a security protocol in the IEEE Wireless Fidelity or Wi-Fi standard, 802.11b.
 It provides a WLAN (Wireless Local Area Network) with the same security and privacy as a wired LAN.

 WPA or Wi-Fi Protected Access is a security protocol like WEP but better at handling security keys and user-authorization procedures for systems or networks.
-WPA uses the TKIP (Temporal Key Integrity Protocol) that routinely modifies critical systems, which prevents attackers from creating duplicate encryption keys to hack your system.
+WPA uses the TKIP (Temporal Key Integrity Protocol), which routinely modifies critical systems and prevents attackers from creating duplicate encryption keys to hack your system.

 WPA2 or Wi-Fi Protected Access 2 is a security method added to the WPA that boosts data protection and network access.
 Based on the IEEE 802.11i standard, WPA2 provides government-standard security.
 Only authorized users can access wireless networks.
 It comes either as WPA2-Personal or WPA2-Enterprise.